SyneRBI/SIRF-Exercises/INSTALL.md

 ### Updating the exercises after installation

-You can repeat of course clone the repository again to get any updates.
+You can repeat clone the repository again to get any updates.
 However, if you made any changes to the exercises, you might want to keep those.
 Merging your changes and any "upstream" ones is unfortunately a bit complicated due to the file format used by jupyter notebooks.
 The following should work